 Since 1998, the Association for Logic, Language, and Information (FoLLI) has been awarding the annual E.W.
 Beth Dissertation Prize to outstanding Ph.D. dissertations in Logic, Language, and Information, with financial support of the E.W.
 Beth Foundation.

-General information about the qualifications for the E.W.
+Information about the qualifications for the 2024 E.W.
 Beth Dissertation Prize:

-– Ph.D. dissertations concerning a topic in Logic, Language, or Information are eligible for the prize, if the degree was awarded between January 1st and December 31st of the year before the prize is awarded.
+– Ph.D. dissertations concerning a topic in Logic, Language, or Information are eligible for the prize, if the degree was awarded between January 1st and December 31st, 2023.

 – There are no restrictions on the nationality, ethnicity, age, gender or employment status of the author of the nominated dissertation, nor on the university, academic department or scientific institution formally conferring the Ph.D. degree, nor on the language in which the dissertation has originally been written.